 UiObject(new UiSelector().className("com.bitbar.testdroid:id/radio").index(0)).click(); UiObject(new UiSelector().className("com.bitbar.testdroid:id/radio").index(1)).click(); UiObject(new UiSelector().className("com.bitbar.testdroid:id/radio").index(2)).click(); UiSelector().className("com.bitbar.testdroid:id/editText1").instance(0)).setText("Simple Test"); UiObject(new UiSelector().text("Answer")).click(); // or ...
 UiObject(new UiSelector().className("com.bitbar.testdroid:id/Button1").click();

 It seems that uiautomator got more usage when it enabled interactions beyond apps under test.
-The uiautomator (at least) used to support clicks and interacts outside of application and for example home screen interactions used to be possible.
+The uiautomator (at least) used to support clicks and interacts outside of the application and, for example, home screen interactions used to be possible.

 Espresso with React Native Android